thetrebelcc/url-_requested/README.md

 # url-requested

-A simple script that makes list of all the urls that a site request upon loading.
+A simple script that makes a list of all the URLs that a site request upon loading.
 The results are then saved to a txt file.

 ## Installation